 HOW TO PRINT

 3D printing at the Digital Union is free.
 Read Terms above, then Use this online form to submit an STL file of the 3D model to you wish to print.
-On Tuesday of each week, approximately ten submissions are selected to be printed the following week.
+Each week, approximately ten submissions are selected to be printed the following week.
 Therefore, lead time is typically 2 weeks.
 Priority is given to submissions that demonstrate academic need, originality, and innovative potential.

 At Tech Hub